Back To Search Results

 Treatment / Management

-• Punctal occlusion with plugs or cauterization is frequently needed in more severe cases.
-Cauterization should only be performed after a trial of plugs to ensure the patient is not left with excessive tearing.
+Punctal occlusion using plugs or cauterization is often needed in more severe cases.
+Cauterization should follow a successful trial of plugs to avoid excessive tearing.

 Differential Diagnosis